| |

 Steam 'n Heat at $79.95 looks like the current version of the

-old Marvin heater I used to make my paint remover.
+old Marvin heater I had used to make my paint remover.
+You

 Make your own infrared paint remover and save the weight and